lucasplagwitz/recon/README.md

 A python-based toolbox for solving regularized Inverse Problems using Primal-Dual algorithms.
 The project provides an overview of solving regularization problems and is the result of a master's thesis.
-Build as proof of concept.
+Built as proof of concept.

 ## Overview

 * Reconstruction, Smoothing
-* class-based Segmentation
+* Class-Based Segmentation
-* Spatially Adapted Regularization
+* Spatially-Adapted Regularization
-* Bregman-Iteration
+* Bregman Iteration
 * Denoising, Deconvolution, Computerized Tomography